dy/sprae/readme.md

 ## Hints

-**1.** Data allows signals values, which can be an alternative way to control template state:
+**1.** Data supports signal values, which can be an alternative way to control template state:

 ```html
 <div id="done" :text="loading ? 'loading' : result">...</div>